 "The biggest step now is to get the grass, to import it from China," Othman said.
 "We hoped it would be finished in the next month or two, but we don't have the funds now."

 Beitunia members say the club needs $160,000 and that they have been in talks with the Palestinian Football Association (PFA) but they are looking for other partners as well.

 OPINION: Why does FIFA still recognise Israeli settlement teams?

 In the meantime, the club's football teams - two youth teams and a men's team - have been training on the unforgiving sandy surface.
-During the season, players travel across Ramallah to neighbouring al-Bireh, where they practise twice a week at the same stadium where they play their home games.
+During the season, players travel across Ramallah to neighbouring al-Bireh, where they practise - during the off season - twice a week at the same stadium where they play their home games.
 It costs the club NIS 500 [$140] each time they practise in Bireh.

 Several kilometres south, in the Israeli settlement of Givat Zeev, the local football team faces no such problems.
 Players from Beitar Shabi Givat Zeev practise regularly on the settlement's bright green football field, while the youth and men's teams use it for matches in the Israeli domestic league on Fridays.

 This has proved controversial, given that the settlement is illegal according to international law.
 The matter is set to be discussed on Thursday at a council meeting of FIFA, the international governing body of football.